 The Complete Recruit User Manual

 Sure, Recruit’s online Help Docs are a reliable and handy source of reference.
-But if you like paper, with plenty of illustrations that you want to take to the beach, download the complete UC Recruit User Manual, available as a PDF.
+But if you like paper with plenty of illustrations that you want to take to the beach, then download the complete UC Recruit User Manual, available as a Word document or as a PDF.

 Create your own quick guides for approvers, reviewers, or any other Recruit users.
 Host your guide externally and send the link to us.
 We'll place it in the "Need Help" sidebar on your Recruit landing page, as shown here.